|19th September |

 Given the chance to criminalise the buying of sex, various mean minded politicians have suggesting laws that predictably seize the opportunity to extend the

 definitions of buying sex.
 In particular the production of pornography, or even the purchase of a porn DVD could get caught up by new laws.

-As background, the interaction between porn production and prostitution law was legally examined in the US back in 2005
+As background, the interaction between porn production and prostitution law was legally examined in the US

 In the case of interest, Jenny Paulino was accused of running a prostitution ring on the Upper East Side of Manhattan.

 services" for prosecution, while ignoring distributors of adult films, who are engaged in what is essentially the same activity.